How a young law school grad won his first election in city politics (Hint: He knocked on every door in his district. Twice.)

 I started in the summer of 2008, and when the election of 2008 wrapped up and we were looking ahead to 2010, I’d only been at the firm maybe six months or so when I really said to myself, “You know what?
 If I can win in 2010, I’m going to run.”

 And so I asked around, and people said, “Yes, absolutely.
 You can win.”
 So what I did was, in the spring of 2009, I went half-time at the office to start working on the campaign, bringing people together, going to neighborhood board meetings, all that kind of stuff.
 And I left the firm officially on September 1, 2009, to go full time on the campaign.

 Even there, it’s not really rocket science.
 There is some basic paperwork you fill out.
 But the main thing I did was to knock on doors full-time for 15 months.
 I knocked on 19,000 doors, and that’s how I won the election.
 It really isn’t rocket science.
 It’s almost like being a postman.
 I didn’t need a Harvard degree or anything.
 That’s what a postman does every day.
 They walk from door-to-door and they knock on people’s doors.
 That was my job for 15 months.

-Q. And what do you say to 19,000 people, whose doors you knocked on, to convince them to vote for you?
-What is the story you tell?
+Q. What did you say to the 19,000 people whose doors you knocked on to convince them to vote for you?

 A. I would just have a short little spiel.
 I would say, “Aloha!”
 And someone comes to the door, and they would open the door and I would say, “Aloha, Mr. Chen.
 My name is Stanley Chang and I’m running for City Council in this area.
 I am running to bring a fresh vision for better government here in Hawaii.
 The top priorities that I think our city should have are paving our roads and being fiscally responsible, and most importantly, if you think there’s something the city should be doing, please let me know.”